So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 A good substitute for nutrient-rich tap water would be water that has gone through Reverse Osmosis.

-There are even studies suggesting that a portion of heterotrophs manage to survive in chlorinated water.
+Beyond this, there are even studies suggesting that a portion of heterotrophs manage to survive in chlorinated water.

 This means that you may be actually inviting more of these bacteria to your aquarium during a water change with tap water.